GraphtyLove/art-and-dogs-appointments-mobile-OLD/README.md

 ## Who?
-- Maxim Berge - programming
+- Maxim Berge - Code
 - Cassandra Caestecker - design

 ## Deployment
 To create an APK installer for android, follow these steps:
 - At your project's root type: `$ expo publish`
-- Then go in the `android/` folder and type: `$ /gradlew assembleRelease` You will  find the APK in the `android/app/build/outputs/apk/release/app-release.apk`
+- Then go in the `android/` folder and type: `$ ./gradlew assembleRelease` You will find the APK in `android/app/build/outputs/apk/release/app-release.apk`

 ## Remarques: